Package 'TDLM'

 sim

-an object of class TDLM (output of run_law_model(), run_law() or run_model()).
+An object of class TDLM (output of run_law_model(), run_law(), or run_model()).
 A matrix or a list of matrices can also be used (see Note).

 obs

-a squared matrix representing the observed mobility flows.
+A square matrix representing the observed mobility flows.

 measures

-a vector of string(s) indicating which goodness-of-fit measure(s) to chose (see Details).
-If "all" is specified, then all measures will be calculated.
+A character vector or a single character string indicating which goodness-of-fit measure(s) to compute (see Details).
+Available options are "CPC", "NRMSE", "KL", "CPL", "CPC_d" and "KS".
+If "all" is specified, all measures will be calculated.

 distance